-(1) IFRS PROVISIONS
+(I) IFRS provisions

 Provisions for claims which have occurred by the valuation date (whether reported or not) are calculated using traditional actuarial methods on a gross and net of reinsurance basis.
-Attritional losses are reserved using claim development methods or the Bornhuetter-Ferguson technique whilst large losses are reserved for using exposure analyses or claim development methods.
+Attritional losses are reserved using the Bornhuetter-Ferguson technique whilst large losses are reserved for using exposure analyses or claim development methods.
 A provision is also included for the expenses associated with settling these claims.